 Le Journal de Montréal and Le Journal de Québec are tabloids.
 These are mass circulation newspapers that provide succinct and complete news coverage with an emphasis on local news, sports and entertainment.
 The tabloid format makes extensive use of color, photographs and graphics.
 Each newspaper contains inserts that feature subjects of interest such as fashion, lifestyle and special sections.
-For the year 2016, on a combined weekly basis, Le Journal de Montréal and

-Le Journal de Québec had a circulation of approximately 1.9 million paper copies and 0.2 million copies in electronic format, according to internal statistics.
+For the year 2017, on a combined weekly basis, Le Journal de Montréal and Le Journal de Québec had a circulation of approximately 1.9 million paper copies and electronic format, according to internal statistics.